NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/05-vector-raster-integration-advanced/05-vector-raster-integration-advanced.md

     ## [1] 18450

-When we use the extract command, R extracts the value for each pixel located within the boundary of the polygon being used to perform the extraction - in this case the `aoiBoundary` object (1 single polygon).
-In this case, the function extracted values from 18,450 pixels.
+When we use the extract command, R extracts the value for each pixel located within the boundary of the polygon being used to perform the extraction, in this case the `aoiBoundary` object (1 single polygon).
+Using the `aoiBoundary` as the boundary polygon, the function extracted values from 18,450 pixels.

-The `extract` function returns a `list` of values as default.
-You can tell R to summarize the data in some way or to return the data as a `data.frame` (`df=TRUE`).
+The `extract` function returns a `list` of values as default, but you can tell R to summarize the data in some way or to return the data as a `data.frame` (`df=TRUE`).

 We can create a histogram of tree height values within the boundary to better understand the structure or height distribution of trees.
-We can also use the `summary()` function to view descriptive statistics including min, max and mean height values.
-These values help us better understand vegetation at our field site.
+We can also use the `summary()` function to view descriptive statistics including min, max and mean height values to help us better understand vegetation at our field site.